 - The overarching trick to establishing the place(s) where your characters are having their experiences and acting out their desires is to provide precise, concrete nouns (“cottage” or “bungalow” or “chateau” instead of merely “house”) and sensory detail—images that lead your reader to visualize, “hear,” imagine smelling and touching and tasting.
 But the key lies in knowing which details to provide.
 And the bottom-line rule might be as follows: only provide the details that illuminate the plot.
 See #3 below.

 The most intimate degree of time and place is building/room and day/time.
-Lots of stories gloss over names of cities and countries because being in contemporary America, they’re easily identified, but if your reader can’t visualize or imagine where your characters are in those cities, at what time of day—early evening in a seedy hotel with dust balls in the corners of the narrow stairs; high noon at the farmer’s market, with its pungent flowers and soap vendors among the booths hawking in-season figs and summer squash; a lonely unlit side street in the dead of night—she or he will likely be confused about the importance of the events taking place.
-A woman sobbing in the hotel lobby will be different from a woman weeping in the farmer’s market, and a female screaming in the unlit street will be chillingly different from both.
+Lots of stories gloss over names of cities and countries because being in contemporary America, they’re easily identified, but if your reader can’t visualize or imagine where your characters are in those cities, at what time of day—early evening in a seedy hotel with dust balls in the corners of the narrow stairs; high noon at the farmer’s market, with its pungent flowers and soap vendors among the booths hawking in-season figs and summer squash; a lonely unlit side street in the dead of night—they will likely be confused about the importance of the events taking place.
+A person sobbing in the hotel lobby will be different from a person weeping in the farmer’s market, and a person screaming in the unlit street will be chillingly different from both.
 All this suggests that details of time and place create mood—the mood that your story requires.

 - Think of setting as scaffolding for your story—infrastructure, if you will, that requires the story to take place in a very particular way.
-Setting shouldn’t distract your reader but should enable her or him to see—and feel—the story unfold.
+Setting shouldn’t distract your reader but should enable them to see—and feel—the story unfold.
 In other words, setting serves your story.
 Story comes first.

 Finally, but perhaps most importantly: setting is deployed in either scene or summary.